cprom/brain-bright-ts/README.md

 **Brain Bright** is a web-based educational platform designed to help children from **Kindergarten through 5th Grade** build foundational skills in **reading, writing**, and **basic math** (addition, subtraction, multiplication, and division).

-This project was inspired by my 5-year-old daughter, and aims to support young learners in a fun, interactive, and accessible way.
+This project was inspired by my 5-year-old daughter, and aims to support young Practiceers in a fun, interactive, and accessible way.

 ## 🎯 Features

 - ✏️ **Early Literacy Activities**: Letter tracing, phonics, and word recognition
 - ➕ **Basic Math Skills**: Covers addition, subtraction, multiplication, and division
 - 🧩 **Interactive Exercises**: Games and practice modules designed to hold kids’ attention
-- 🎨 **Kid-Friendly UI**: Simple, colorful interface ideal for young learners
+- 🎨 **Kid-Friendly UI**: Simple, colorful interface ideal for young Practiceers

 ## 🛠️ Tech Stack